What is UNILEVER email virus?

 "UNILEVER Email Virus" is categorized as a spam campaign.
 Scammers send email messages to hundreds (or even thousands) of people hoping that some will open the delivered attachment.
 There are many similar scams available, but this one is used to spread the LokiBot virus via the attachment.
 We strongly recommend that you ignore the message and do not open the attached file.

-|Threat Type||Trojan, Password stealing virus, Banking malware, Spyware|
+|Threat Type||Trojan, password-stealing virus, banking malware, spyware.|

-|Symptoms||Trojans are designed to stealthily infiltrate victim's computer and remain silent thus no particular symptoms are clearly visible on an infected machine.|
+|Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 Different scams are used to proliferate different computer infections (such as Adwind, FormBook, TrickBot, Emotet, etc.) - they are usually distributed through attachments or web links.
 These viruses steal personal data, and thus we strongly recommended that you remove them immediately.

 How did "UNILEVER Email Virus" infect my computer?

 For example, if the file is an MS Office document, once opened, it requests permission to enable macros commands.
 Enabling them allows a computer infection to be installed.
 Note that these infected attachments cannot do any harm if they are not opened.

 How to avoid installation of malware?

 The most efficient way to avoid infections proliferated through these attachments is to simply ignore the email not open the file.
 Also have reputable anti-virus or anti-spyware software installed to keep computers safe.
-If you have already opened a "UNILEVER Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+If you have already opened a "UNILEVER Email Virus" attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Subject: UNILEVER PURCHASE ORDER #091223 for acknowledgement